 Data to support the use of alternatives to penicillin in the treatment of early syphilis are limited.

-However, several therapies might be effective in nonpregnant, penicillin-allergic patients who have primary or secondary syphilis including doxycycline and tetracycline.^{6,38,39} Compliance is likely to be better with doxycycline than tetracycline, because tetracycline can cause gastrointestinal side effects.
-Limited clinical studies, along with biologic and pharmacologic evidence, suggest that ceftriaxone can be effective for treating early syphilis, although the optimal dose and duration of ceftriaxone therapy have not been defined.40 Azithromycin as a single 2 g oral dose can be effective for treating early syphilis.41-43 However, T. pallidum chromosomal mutations associated with azithromycin resistance and treatment failures have been documented in several geographical areas in the United States.44-46 As such, azithromycin should be used with caution only when treatment with penicillin or doxycycline is not feasible.
-Azithromycin is not recommended in MSM due to macrolide resistance patterns44 and pregnant women due to concerns about therapeutic efficacy.47 Close followup of patients receiving alternative therapies is essential.6
+However, several therapies might be effective in nonpregnant, penicillin-allergic patients who have primary or secondary syphilis, including doxycycline and tetracycline.^{6,38,39} Compliance is likely to be better with doxycycline than tetracycline because tetracycline can cause gastrointestinal side effects.
+Limited clinical studies, along with biologic and pharmacologic evidence, suggest that ceftriaxone can be effective for treating early syphilis, although the optimal dose and duration of ceftriaxone therapy have not been defined.40 Azithromycin administered as a single 2-g oral dose can be effective for treating early syphilis.41-43 However, T. pallidum chromosomal mutations associated with azithromycin resistance and treatment failures have been documented in several geographical areas in the United States.44-46 As such, azithromycin is not recommended in MSM due to macrolide resistance patterns44 and in pregnant women due to concerns about therapeutic efficacy.47 Close followup of patients receiving alternative therapies is essential.6

 Assessing response to treatment can be difficult, and definitive criteria for cure or failure have not been established.
-In addition, nontreponemal test titers might decline more slowly for individuals who had previous syphilis infections.48 Clinical and serologic evaluations should be performed 6 and 12 months after treatment, and more frequent evaluations might be necessary if followup is uncertain and in specific subpopulations.6 For example, it is recommended that followup occurs at 3, 6, 9, 12, and 24 months after persons with HIV are treated for primary or secondary syphilis.6 Patients with persistent signs or symptoms of recurrence with a sustained four-fold increase in nontreponemal test titer (i.e., compared with the maximum or baseline titer at the time of treatment) could have failed treatment or experienced reinfection.
+In addition, nontreponemal test titers might decline more slowly for persons who had previous syphilis infections.48 Clinical and serologic evaluations should be performed 6 and 12 months after treatment, and more frequent evaluations might be necessary if followup is uncertain and in specific subpopulations.6 For example, it is recommended that followup occurs at 3, 6, 9, 12, and 24 months after persons living with HIV are treated for primary or secondary syphilis.6 Patients with persistent signs or symptoms of recurrence with a sustained fourfold increase in nontreponemal test titer (i.e., compared with the maximum or baseline titer at the time of treatment) could have failed treatment or experienced reinfection.
 These patients should be retreated and reevaluated for HIV infection.
-Because treatment failure usually cannot be reliably distinguished from reinfection with T. pallidum, a cerebrospinal fluid (CSF) analysis should be performed.
+Because treatment failure usually cannot be reliably distinguished from reinfection with T. pallidum, a CSF analysis should be performed.